 Sec.
 2-202. - Officers.

 Rule 3.01 Presiding officer.
-The mayor shall preside at all meetings of the town commission at which he or she is present.
-In the absence of the mayor, the vice mayor shall act as mayor.
-In the absence of both the mayor and vice mayor, the town commission shall select one of its members as a temporary presiding officer.
+The Mayor shall preside at all meetings of the town commission at which he or she is present.
+In the absence of the Mayor, the vice Mayor shall act as Mayor.
+In the absence of both the Mayor and vice Mayor, the town commission shall select one of its members as a temporary presiding officer.
 The presiding officer shall preserve strict order and decorum at all meetings of the commission.
 A majority vote of the members present shall govern and conclusively determine all questions of order not otherwise covered.
 The presiding officer has the power, among other things, to recognize a speaker, secure and retain the floor for the speaker and keep order during the time the floor is taken subject to Robert’s Mason's Rules and to the rules contained in this article.

 Rule 3.02 Clerk.
 The town clerk shall act as clerk of the commission.
 The clerk of the commission shall call the roll, prepare the minutes and shall be custodian of the records and shall certify all ordinances and resolutions adopted by the commission, and perform such other duties as required by the Town Charter.